-Consultation channels include but are not limited to: regularly updated information brochures, local media articles and notices, social media updates, this website, presentations to community forums and open public exhibitions.
+Consultation channels have included but not been limited to: regularly updated information brochures, local media articles and notices, social media updates, this website, presentations to community forums and open public exhibitions.

-Our commitment to consultation and the processes we are following are set out in our Concept of Public Participation (CoPP) documents - one for Wales and one for Ireland.
+Our commitment to consultation and the processes we followed were set out in our Concept of Public Participation (CoPP) documents - one for Wales and one for Ireland.

-The methodology in the CoPP for Wales has been agreed with the Welsh Government and is available to view by following this link.
+The methodology in the CoPP for Wales was agreed with the Welsh Government and is available to view by following this link.

-The methodology in the CoPP for Ireland has been agreed with An Bord Pleanála's PCI unit and is available to view available to view by following this link.
+The methodology in the CoPP for Ireland was agreed with An Bord Pleanála's PCI unit and is available to view available to view by following this link.

-To date, we have held the below public consultation events.
+During development of the project, we held the below public consultation events.
 Please click on the relevant column heading to sort the table into that order.
 For example, click on 'Date' to sort by date.